gekkey/asteroid/README.md

 #Asteroid

-A javascript game about preventing an asteroid from impacting the earth with realistic physics and 1/100th scale.
+A HTML5 canvas game with realistic orbital mechanics.

+The physics is straightforward, but drawing elliptic and parabobolic trajectories in addition to a camera that follow the player's ship requires me to basically write an entire graphics framework.